0x60df/loophole/README.md

         loophole-obtain-key-and-kmacro-by-recursive-edit
         loophole-obtain-key-and-command-by-key-sequence
         (loophole-obtain-kmacro-by-read-key
-         :key loophole-read-key-for-array-by-read-key)
+         :key loophole-read-key-for-kmacro-by-read-key)
         loophole-obtain-key-and-command-by-lambda-form
         loophole-obtain-key-and-kmacro-by-recall-record
         loophole-obtain-key-and-object))
 ```

-To force using the setting for :key property even while binding commands are
+To force using the setting for `:key` property even while binding commands are
 called with `negative-argument`, add the following line to your init file.
 However, be carefull that this setting change order of prompt when
 binding commands are called with `negative-argument`.